malvern-cads/linux-session/production.md

 ## 1. Server

 First, you will need to organise a system to deploy onto.
 We decided upon renting a [Hetzner](https://console.hetzner.cloud/) server for ~2 days, although you could do this on a laptop on the same network.
-It's a good idea to give it a hostname of a real domain (e.g. linux.cadscheme.co.uk) and have that real domain point to the server's IP.
+It's a good idea to give it a hostname of a real domain (e.g. linux.<YOUR_DOMAIN>) and have that real domain point to the server's IP.

 ## 2. Docker